William Tecumseh Sherman: Biography, Sherman’s March, Civil War, & Achievements

 To Sherman’s delight, as well as the excitement of millions of Americans all over the country, General Robert E. Lee, the overall commander of the Confederate States Army, surrendered just in time to avoid North Carolina from suffering a similar awful fate as South Carolina did.

-General Sherman after the Civil War
+General Sherman after the American Civil War

 Sherman’s long and illustrious military career continued after the Civil War.
 The nation needed astute military minds like Sherman to keep the peace and order across the country.